03.06.2024

 Share article

-at Dassault Systèmes, Ilona Garanty – Vice President of mLeasing, Artur Pollak – President of the Management Board of APA Group, Robert Purol – General Manager NB-PL in the VELUX Group and Anna Timofiejczuk – Dean of the Faculty of Mechanical Engineering at the Silesian University of Technology.
+at Dassault Systèmes, Ilona Garanty – Vice President of mLeasing, Artur Pollak – President of the Management Board of APA Group, Robert Purol – General Manager NB-PL in the VELUX Group and Anna Timofiejczuk – Dean of the Faculty of Mechanical Engineering Silesian University of Technology.

 According to the representative of Budimex SA, the construction industry is one of the industries in which the development process of solutions such as automation and robotisation is still at an early stage.
 At the same time, he pointed out that the existing shortcomings should not be seen as limitations, but as opportunities.
 At this point, he gave the example of the financial industry in Poland, which, after the arduous process of entering the path of digital transformation, “leapfrogged” many competitors from Western European countries in terms of technology.

-Marek Klusek, Director of the Guarantee, Innovation and Contract Conditions Branch at Budimex SA, emphasised that the construction site, due to its diversity, is a much more difficult space for implementing new solutions than a production hall.
+Marek Klusek, Director of the Guarantee, Innovation and Contract Conditions Branch at Budimex SA, emphasised that the construction site, due to its diversity, is a much more difficult space for the implementation of new solutions than a production hall.
 However, he added that Budimex is actively looking for repetitive processes that can be automated and adds a digital component to them.
-As examples of innovations developed in the company, he pointed to the digital twin technology, used in the construction of the Military Clinical Hospital in Krakow and the so-called “Military Clinical Hospital”. cobots – collaborative robot.
+As examples of innovations developed in the company, he pointed to the digital twin technology used in the construction of the Military Clinical Hospital in Krakow and the so-called cobots – collaborative robots.
 He talked about the potential of using the virtual version of the building in employee training in the field of health and safety, as well as the functionalities of the robot created as part of the CONCERT project.
 He emphasized, m.in, its compatibility with other technologies, the autonomy of movement or the use of AI elements in it, which is often, as he pointed out, mistakenly limited only to language models.
 Technological processes take time.
 “The entry of robots into the construction site is a perspective of the next 5-10 years, but it will be progress, not a revolution,” predicted Marek Klusek.

 During the discussion, the participants and the moderator repeatedly mentioned the topic of employees – their fears of automation and the degree of preparation for cooperation with new technologies.
 The panelists drew attention to the need to “open their heads” and change training processes so that they familiarize future employees with innovations.

 Marek Klusek also pointed out that digital transformation begins within the organization – from educating the team and inviting them to actively participate in development processes.
 He talked about how introducing a robot to a construction site, which is able to cooperate with humans and make their work more effective, allows them to convince employees to new solutions.
-We are afraid of technology, but in fact it is the fear of what we do not know.
-Once we include it in our activities, we will see the benefits” – he emphasized.
-He also assured that in the case of construction, it is not possible to completely replace people: “We absolutely do not seek to eliminate people from construction sites.
+We are afraid of technology, but in fact it is a fear of what we do not know.
+Once we include it in our activities, we will see the benefits,” he emphasized.
+He also assured that in the case of construction, it is not possible to completely replace people: “We absolutely do not strive to eliminate people from construction sites.
 At Budimex, we are open to all kinds of solutions that appear and that can support the robotisation process.
 We really want to be the ones who give real support to our employees through the solutions that Industry 3.0, 4.0 and 5.0 offer.”

 The “Industry 4.0” panel took place during the European Economic Congress in Katowice as part of the thematic path “Digitization